ENG517/Github-Docs-G3/content/desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop.md

   feature: desktop
 shortTitle: Clone a GitHub repo
 ---
+## Introduction
+Cloning a repository allows you to save a copy of a repository hosted on GitHub to your computer.
+However, this copy is still connected to the original remote repository.
+Using GitHub Desktop and your text editor of choice, you will manage and edit the files in this repository on your local computer, and then post your updates for review.

 ## Prerequisites
 Before you can clone a repository you must:
 1. Have created and authenticated a GitHub account and have your credentials handy.